 - Committing to community service

-Encourage your student to participate in the programs like “MUDD on the Road” and see first-hand how and where business is done.
+Encourage your student to participate in the programs like “MUDD on the Road” to see first-hand how and where business is done.
+Also, suggest that they attend our Beyond the Bubble: Life After HMC seminars that are conducted by alumni and employers who talk about their industry as well as information session offered by our employers that come to campus to recruit.

 Teach the Value of Networking

-It is known that the most effective way to find employment is through networking—talking with people who are in the work place or are affiliated with the work place in which you are interested.
+It is known that the most effective way to find employment is through networking—talking with people who are in the workplace or are affiliated with the workplace in which you are interested.
+Have them stop by to discuss how to effectively make connections.
+Help your student identify their natural networks (friends/family) and also encourage them to access the network offered by Harvey Mudd College.